Seward Johnson: The Retrospective

 Johnson, who founded Grounds For Sculpture in 1992 and was inducted into the New Jersey Hall of Fame in 2013, couldn’t be more pleased.
 “When we created the park, we did so with the hope that it would fill people with the emotional sustenance derived from the powerful and restorative connection between art and nature,” he says, “I had no idea how much emotional sustenance I myself would receive from the countless visitors who have encountered the park and my work in it.
 I am truly honored and humbled by the success of my retrospective exhibition.”

 The exhibition was scheduled to close on September 21, but due to its overwhelming popularity, over 150 outdoor sculpture installations will be extended into July 2015.
-Seward Johnson: The Retrospective presents an overview of the popular sculptor’s 50-year career through a lifetime collection of his works, including Forever Marilyn, the 26-foot tall, 36,000-pound Marilyn Monroe sculpture from his Icons Revisited series, as well as the lifelike bronze figures of ordinary people that are familiar sights throughout the U.S., Europe and Asia from his Celebrating the Familiar series.
+Seward Johnson: The Retrospective presents an overview of the popular sculptor’s 50-year career through a lifetime collection of his works, including Forever Marilyn, the 26-foot tall, 36,000-pound Marilyn Monroe sculpture from his Icons Revisited series (on view until spring, 2015), as well as the lifelike bronze figures of ordinary people that are familiar sights throughout the U.S., Europe and Asia from his Celebrating the Familiar series.

 The outdoor elements of the exhibit include 10 monumental scale bronzes, never before brought together in one location, as well as works from Beyond The Frame, a series which invites visitors to step into famous Impressionist paintings and become part of the scene.
 One of the shows’ most exciting pieces is The Awakening, a 70-foot long giant emerging from the earth whose 17-foot arm extends dramatically into the sky.